Alluxio/alluxio/docs/en/compute/Spark.md

 ## Basic Setup

-Step 1, distribute the Alluxio client jar across the nodes where Spark drivers or executors are running.
+Distribute the Alluxio client jar across the nodes where Spark drivers or executors are running.
 Specifically, put the client jar on the same local path (e.g. `{{site.ALLUXIO_CLIENT_JAR_PATH}}`) on each node.

-Step 2, add the Alluxio client jar to the classpath of Spark drivers and executors in order for Spark applications to use the client jar to read and write files in Alluxio.
+Add the Alluxio client jar to the classpath of Spark drivers and executors in order for Spark applications to use the client jar to read and write files in Alluxio.
 Specifically, add the following line to `spark/conf/spark-defaults.conf` on every node running Spark.